canonical/lxd/doc/faq.md

 lxc config trust add client.crt
 ```

+See {doc}`authentication` for detailed information.

 ### How do I configure LXD storage?
 LXD supports btrfs, ceph, directory, lvm and zfs based storage.

-First make sure you have the relevant tools for your filesystem of
+First make sure you have the relevant tools for your file system of
 choice installed on the machine (btrfs-progs, lvm2 or zfsutils-linux).

 By default, LXD comes with no configured network or storage.